Shipping and Storage

 All mail and packages go through the College post office.
 You will be assigned a mailbox each year, but the box number is not needed on the address.

 500 College Ave

 Swarthmore, PA 19081

 What do I do with my stuff over vacation times?

-Swarthmore College works closely with Ultimate College Storage, a premier student storage option through the UPS Store to assist students with all of their storage needs.
+Swarthmore College works closely with the College Butler, a premier student storage option through the UPS Store to assist students with all of their storage needs.
 They also assist with shipping and holding items.
-Please visit Ultimate College Storage or call (484) 222-6102 for more information.
+Please visit the College Butler for more information.

 What about insurance for my belongings?